ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 Stay constructive and kind.

-### **✅ Use Google Meet For Ceremonies**

-To ensure we have the stability and functionality required to run ceremonies effectively, we use Google Meets for Ceremonies by default.
-Google Meet is familiar to the team and has been proven to provide most of the functionality required to run meetings effectively, such as:

-- Sharing individual tabs/apps instead of the entire screen
-- Quick reactions for instant feedback
-- Easy to use hand-up facility for a better flow of conversation of topics
-- Quality video streaming capabilities so team members can have cameras enabled

-### **✅ Use Slack Huddles For Stand-Up**

-To increase the visibility of our daily updates, we use Slack Huddles to host stand-ups.
-Slack allows quick and efficient stand-ups in a public space where our conversation can be saved and referenced later.

 ### **✅ Rotational Stand-Up Meeting Hosts**

 We should use a rotational approach to hosting our daily stand-up meetings to enhance engagement and shared responsibility.
 Each team member will take turns facilitating the stand-up, ensuring diverse perspectives and a deeper sense of involvement.
 This approach aims to foster a more inclusive and dynamic team environment.